Computer Lab Use Policy

 Computer labs are for the preparation and printing of course-related material.
 Using campus resources for personal financial gain or commercial purposes is prohibited.

 Do not connect other computers or equipment to the network cables in the labs.
-WiFi is available for laptop connectivity.
-If you have special needs, consult the lab assistants or the lab manager.
-Please report any computer or network problems to the ITS Service Desk email@example.com or Ext.
+WiFi is available to connect laptops and portable devices.
+If you have special needs, consult the lab assistants or the Service Desk.
+Please report any computer or network problems to the ITS Service Desk firstname.lastname@example.org or Ext.
 54357.

 Lab computers are public and are not secure storage for your documents.
 Save your important documents to a portable flash drive or to online storage like Blackboard.
 Documents, downloaded files, and other changes to the computers may be deleted overnight.
 Files that you create or save in the My Documents folder typically remain on the computer throughout the academic quarter, but they may be deleted without notice if the computer is replaced, repaired, or updated.